Data & Analytics

 Will a customized Google Sheets dashboard improve my productivity?

-Here are some advantages of a Google Sheets dashboard over the built-in dashboard offered by individual platforms:
+Here are some of their advantages over the built-in display offered by individual platforms:

 The main disadvantage, of course, is that you have to spend some time constructing one.
 (This still assumes that you won’t encounter any significant technical problems when doing so.)

-You need to know first what kind of information do you want to get from the dashboard.
+You need to know first what kind of information you want to get display.

 Why?

-You can’t just put everything you can on the dashboard.
+You can't just include all of your raw data in a dashboard.
 Putting too much data in it will render it useless.
-Choosing the right combination of data will make your dashboard indispensable in helping you observe the growth of your business.
+Combining relevant information with the right method of data visualization will make your dashboards indispensable in helping you observe the growth of your business.

-Identifying what type of dashboard you will use will help you identify what data will be included in the dashboard.
+Identifying a specific genre will help you identify what information will be included in your Google Sheets dashboard.

 Additionally, it will help you see what features of Google Sheets you will use.
 These are some of the important questions to answer that will help you decide on the amount of work needed:

-Once you address these questions, you will now have an idea of what should appear in your dashboard.
+Once you address these questions, you will now have an idea of what should appear in your Google Sheets dashboard.

-Taking note of these tips, you will arrive at a design that will be useful to you and to other users of the dashboard.
+Taking note of these tips, you will arrive at a design that will be useful to you and to other users.
 Once you are done with designing it, you can now start implementing it!
-Continue reading to learn the more technical side of dashboard creation in Google Sheets.
+Continue reading to learn the more technical side of dashboard creation.

-Your answers to Questions 1 and 2 (Where will data come from?
-What kind of data will be retrieved?) dictate how your raw data is imported to Google Sheets.
-Here are some of the possible solutions to the problem of importing data to Google Sheets, depending on the data source:
+Your answers to Step 1 (Where will data come from?
+What kind of data will be retrieved?) will dictate how your raw data is imported to your dashboard in Google Sheets.
+Here are some of the possible solutions to the problem of importing data to Google Sheets, depending on the source:

 If the data is publicly accessible, Google Sheets has a set of IMPORT functions depending on the format of the data source:

-The disadvantage here is that the data must be publicly accessible.
+The disadvantage of this method for importing data from outside Google is that it must be publicly accessible.
 For the case of IMPORTRANGE, you need to authorize access to the Google Sheets spreadsheet.
-(However, this is easy if you own the spreadsheet, as Google Sheets will prompt you to give access to it.)
+(However, this is easy if you own the spreadsheet, as Google will prompt you to give access to it.)

 For more versatility, you can combine the IMPORTRANGE function with the QUERY function.
-This allows you to filter the data before importing it to the dashboard.
+This allows you to filter the data before importing it to your dashboards.
 Here is our tutorial in doing so: How to SQL Query Multiple Sheets in Google Sheets

 If you are yet to create a Google Form, you should create it and create the corresponding spreadsheet to store the data separately from the dashboard.
-This is to keep the data from being accidentally overwritten.
+This keeps it from being accidentally overwritten.

-ImportJSON is a JavaScript-based code by Brad Jasper that you can import to your Google Sheets via the Script editor.
+ImportJSON is a JavaScript-based code by Brad Jasper that you can import to your spreadsheet via the Script editor.
 Here is our tutorial on using ImportJSON to import data from an external source via API.
 The code can be accessed in his GitHub repository.

-Pivot Table is a powerful feature that can summarize long worksheets according to the data present.
+Pivot Table is a powerful feature that can summarize long worksheets of mind-numbing columns and rows.
 It allows you to summarize information by date, by category, and by specific data.
 To add a Pivot Table, here are the steps:

 We have prepared a set of tutorials for you to further harness the power of the Pivot Table:

 Another feature of Google Sheets that you can use is the Slicer.
-The Slicer is used to “slice away” portions of the long sheets so only the selected data remains.
+The Slicer is used to “slice away” portions of the long worksheets so that only the selected data remains.

-Here are the steps in adding a Slicer in a different sheet:
+Here are the steps to add a Slicer in a different sheet:

 A Slicer will now appear in the same sheet.